-Whether the equipment is of the smallest size, or the largest size, they are all capable of causing damage to property or injury and even death to workers, if not operated safely.

-One of the primary issues an operator should keep in mind to avoid causing damage or injury is to know where the equipment is most likely to strike something.

-Incidents usually involve the machine driving forward or backwards and striking something it shouldn't.

-Due to the various styles of steering, the most likely area the equipment will strike an object or person is in the forward most right and left corners of the attachment as well as the rear right and left sides of the counterweight.
+- Whether the equipment is of the smallest size, or the largest size, they are all capable of causing damage to property or injury and even death to workers, if not operated safely. - One of the primary issues an operator should keep in mind to avoid causing damage or injury is to know where the equipment is most likely to strike something. - Incidents usually involve the machine driving forward or backwards and striking something it shouldn't. - Due to the various steering modes of Mobile Equipment, the most likely area the equipment will strike an object or person is in the forward most right and left corners of the attachment as well as the rear right and left sides of the counterweight. - Equipment must be positioned so that no swinging portion of the equipment can come within 60 cm (2 ft) of any obstruction in any area accessible to workers, or entry to such areas must be prevented by barriers or other effective means.